 In November 2021, the Company's oil and gas property at West Hazel, Saskatchewan ceased production and oil wells were shut down due to the lack of production and extended production interruptions causing oil wells to be uneconomical to produce.
-Revenues in 2022 are the result of sales of existing oil inventory produced in 2021.
 On June 29, 2022, the Company formally ceased oil and gas operations.

 The Company commenced abandonment and reclamation activities at West Hazel in 2021, with the abandonment of seven wellbores.
 All wellbores have now been abandoned, surface equipment removed, with only surface reclamation remaining.
-The Company also developed a final reclamation plan for the entire property with the intent to complete the work in 2024 or 2025.
+The Company also developed a final reclamation plan for the entire property with the intent to complete the work in 2025 or 2026.